lewism77/gitrush/README.md

-# gitrush README
+# GitRush

  Puts the Git features front and centre that I use most often in my workflow.
 And I always rush.

 ## Features